What You Will Need

-- Check trays daily, and once seeds have sprouted, remove plastic dome lids and move them to a bright space such as a greenhouse or under florescent lights.
+- Check trays daily, and once seeds have sprouted, remove plastic dome lids and move the tray off of the heat mat to a bright space such as a greenhouse or under florescent lights.
 If using lights, make sure that they are suspended a few inches above seedlings and put them on a timer, making sure to give plants 14-16 hours of light a day.
 As the plants get taller, be sure to keep raising the lights so that they are 2-3 inches above the tallest plant.

 - Check seedlings daily and water when the soil appears dry.
 As young plants grow, they need to be fed.
 Following the label instructions, add the correct amount of liquid seaweed and fish emulsion to your watering can and drench plants weekly.